 1996 BMW 850Ci tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.

-How do I find my recommended tire pressure setting for my 1996 BMW 850Ci?
-What is correct 1996 BMW 850Ci tire pressure?
+Where do I find recommended tire pressure settings for 1996 BMW 850Ci?

-How to check my 1996 BMW 850Ci tire pressure?
+How to check 1996 BMW 850Ci tire pressure?

-Why is my 1996 BMW 850Ci tire pressure warning light on?
+Why is 1996 BMW 850Ci tire pressure warning light on?